 The original two-storey envelope of the convent building is reinstated with only minor adjustments to regularise the form, the restored rubble stonework being left exposed, as is common local practice.

+The centrally located stair tower is reconstructed, openings on all four sides rendering it a 9-metre high light well.
 With new foundations and floor slabs required, the interior floor plans are opened up to create a sequence of spaces more susceptible to contemporary living patterns.